BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 all, is how we ended up with Java.
 They were supposed to be making a dedicated device for televisions).
 The questions were:

-1. Which language?
+1. *Which language*?
 It seems like the best choice is one the user is already familiar with, to lower the cognitive barrier against learning your build system.

-2. How intrusive?
+2. *How intrusive*?
 How much will this language dominate the experience of using your build system?
 How expert does the user need to be in the language to use the build tool?

-I
+3. *How influencing*?
+My ideal would be to have a minimal number of additions to the existing language so that it would look like the existing language but with a few syntax additions to configure target rules for the build system.
+   As you'll see, the design of Gradle was significantly influenced by the Groovy language it is implemented in.

+We are still in the early days of the "adding a build system atop an existing language" paradigm.
+Gradle is an experiment in this paradigm.
+Thus, we can expect that it doesn't get things "right."
+However, by understanding its issues you might have less frustration learning Gradle than I did.

 ## 1. You're not Configuring, You're Programming